 Donna Lou E. Neri | Genaro V. Japos

-This descriptive study explores the health promotion of local migrant workers in a highly urbanized city in Southern Philippines.
-The respondents were the 164 workers in five of the biggest retail stores in the city.
-Modified questionnaires, supplemented with focus group discussions, were the main tools employed.
-Permission to conduct the study was requested from the Department of Labor and Employment and the store management.
-Written informed consent from the study participants was also sought.
+This descriptive study explores the empowerment of local migrant workers in an urban community of Southern Philippines .
+The respondents are the 164 workers in five of the biggest retail stores in the city.
+Modified questionnaires, supplemented with FGDs, were the main tool employed.
+Permission was requested from the DOLE and the store management, as well as written informed consent from the study participants.
 Data gathered were then processed using descriptive statistics.
-Results show that the male and female migrant workers are barely legal, just off their teenage life, attended college, mostly single, belonged to medium-sized families, with fathers either farmers or private employees and mothers who were housewives with no gainful employment.
-The workers had various physical and mental health problems, as well as poor health-seeking behaviors.
-The findings have various implications on program planning and policy making in related private and government agencies to promote the health of local migrant workers.
+Results show that due to their resilience and tenacity of purpose, they have high empowerment level and are moderately satisfied of the quality of their life.
+The findings have various implications on program planning and policy making in related private and government agencies to promote the empowerment among local migrant workers.